All the following saucy (and super easy) sides are linked to within recipe posts.

 2 teaspoons dried oregano

-Heat oil in a large heavy-based saucepan.
+Heat oil in a heavy-based saucepan.
 Cook the shallot for 3 minutes.
-Add carrot and zucchini and continue cooking, covered, for 10 minutes.
-Add tomato passata and paste and cook, uncovered, for 10 more minutes, until thick.
+Add carrot and zucchini and cook, covered, for 10 minutes.
+Add passata and tomato paste and cook, uncovered, for 10 more minutes, until thick.
 Stir often.
 Add sugar and oregano.
 Blend until smooth.

 1 x 400g (15 oz) can chickpeas (garbanzos), drained and rinsed